 ■ Fossil fuel consumption outside the rich countries: research questions.
 (Presentation at the World Ecology Network conference, 15-16 July 2016, Durham University, UK)

-The global history of fossil fuel consumption since 1950: introduction
+Burning Up: a global history of fossil fuel consumption: introduction

 Each year, fossil fuels (coal, oil and gas) are consumed in ever-greater quantities, despite the danger of global warming, which makes such large-scale consumption unsustainable.
 The facts of consumption growth are at odds with ever-more-insistent claims that we are moving to a post-fossil-fuel era.
 Clearly, the causes of consumption growth are very strong.
 The purpose of this book is to put them into historical perspective.